llvm/torch-mlir/README.md

 Standalone script to Convert a PyTorch ResNet18 model to MLIR and run it on the CPU Backend:

 ```
+# The example uses PIL and requests to get the image.
+pip install requests pillow
 # Run ResNet18 as a standalone script.
 python examples/torchscript_resnet18_e2e.py